Mesbah-Lab-UCB/NODE-Training-for-Plasma-Surface-Kinetic-Model/README.md

 Si RIE is carried out with F and Ar, at a flux ratio of 5, at different fluence and energy conditions.
 The starting configuration, of pure native Si, is dropped, and hence, in the simulation, the data starts from 10 fs.
 For training, the time is adjusted to start from 0.
 The rate of entry of F is constant, and is not solved with the master equations (analytical expression can be obtained for number of F atoms).

 The diffusion coefficient is taken as 1e-19 m^2/s, and the value for the guess velocity is 1e-11 m/s.

+The structure of the neural networks is kept the same as with the ALE case.
+The training took 441 minutes in a A5000 gpu with one core (4 cpus along with it).
+It was also observed that the total usage of the GPU did not exceed 35% during training.